liuzihe02/6.005/README.md

   - Make sure to add both new `src` and `test` files to the source paths
 - If you use VS Code to run your java files, VS Code will look at `launch.json`
   - The problem is probably here
+  - If you notice the packages arent' being recognized by VSCode, try the command "Java: Clean Java Language Server Workspace"

 ### Packages Used
 ```